mouseexe/magic-turing-machine/README.md

 # How do we build this out of Magic cards?
 Same way you eat an elephant: One bite at a time.

+Before we jump in though, I want to address a problem that keeps this from being an entirely perfect Turing machine.
+The goal of any Turing machine to operate independently of human choice.
+We can eliminate most choice by not having may triggers, but we do have one player choice required.
+Chancellor of the Spires has a may trigger, which we will define here to always accept.
+In short, treat this single may trigger as a regular trigger and the machiene will function entirely.

 ## Engine Setup

 As a general disclaimer, this entire machine should be buildable in an [Elder Dragon Highlander](https://mtg.gamepedia.com/Commander_(format)) deck, which means only one of each non-basic land.
 Any time you see a card that's a copy of another existing card, that's actually a Clever Impersonator copying the original.